rjbs/rjbs.github.io/_posts/2012-01-18-zak-s-s-gm-questionnaire.md

 ### 1. If you had to pick a single invention in a game you were most proud of what would it be?

-I'm pretty happy with [Awesome Points](http://rjbs.manxome.org/rubric/entry/1931) so far, although it's probably too early to say I'm entirely sure they're a success.
+I'm pretty happy with [Awesome
+Points]({% post_url 2011-12-30-no-more-healing-surges-awesome-points-are-here %}) so far, although it's
+probably too early to say I'm entirely sure they're a success.
 Still, I'm sticking with it.